NickSpringall/workbook/workbook.md

     //   }
 ```

-We can similarly use the same notation to add new properties to the object.
-Though only brackets notation can be used if the property name is not a valid JavaScript identified (ie, no spaces or hyphens, cannot be within another variable, cannot begin with a number etc.).
+Similarly, we can use the same notation to add new properties to the object, though only brackets notation can be used if the property name is not a valid JavaScript identifier (ie, no spaces or hyphens, cannot be within another variable, cannot begin with a number etc.).
 In these cases, bracket notation must be used.

 ```js
 violin.timber = "maple"